Medical frontliners double as online English teachers during the pandemic

-Among those medical frontlines in the Philippines are Alenah, Cecilia, and Iris Mint, who happen to be online English teachers from the popular teaching platform 51Talk.
+Among these medical frontliners in the Philippines are Alenah, Cecilia, and Iris Mint, who happen to be online English teachers on a popular teaching platform.
+51Talk.
 Coming from different areas of medical expertise, their experiences on the front lines vary, but their stories are linked by the lessons they learned.
 They also have in common to discover how online education has helped them cope with the difficulties that the pandemic has brought.

 For Bohol-based pharmacist Alenah, who works as an assistant training supervisor at a local pharmacy, she and her colleagues had to go to work when the lockdown was first imposed.

 Even though going to work increased her risk of contracting the virus, Alenah was more than willing to step in and help as many people as possible.

 “I wasn’t scared or anxious.
 I was eager to help because I know it is our responsibility to help during a medical crisis,” she explained.